Anthony Jorm: Contributions to research

 Jorm's early research at Deakin University was on cognitive processes in reading and spelling, particularly on reading and spelling disabilities.
 This work examined the role of problems in storage and retrieval of phonological information from long-term memory, as well as the influence of the home and school environment, on reading achievement.

 At the Australian National University, he worked with A. S. (Scott) Henderson on the epidemiology of dementia and depression.
 This research included “integrated analyses of published work; instrument development; cross-sectional and prospective longitudinal surveys of cognitive decline, dementia and depression in general population samples; and a case-control study of Alzheimer’s disease”.
 This research included studies showing history of depression as a risk factor for dementia.
 Measures were developed for the assessment of dementia including the Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE) and the Psychogeriatric Assessment Scales.

 In the mid-1990s, Jorm began research on mental health literacy, introducing this term and carrying out a national survey of the mental health literacy of the Australian public.
 An article on this work was listed as the 5th most-cited article in the 100-year history of the Medical Journal of Australia.
 The research on mental health literacy was a major influence on the development of Mental health first aid training.
 Jorm's current research at the University of Melbourne is on building the community's capacity for prevention and early intervention on mental disorders.

+Jorm has published work on expert consensus in science, including its role in establishing scientific truth, in guiding professional practice and policy, and agreeing on what are acceptable scientific methodologies.
+He has also written specifically about the validity and use of the Delphi method for establishing expert consensus.

 Jorm has been listed as one of the most cited researchers in the mental health field in Australia and the world.
 In 2020, he was ranked in the top 500 most-cited scientists in the world across all scientific disciplines.

 Role in Mental Health First Aid

 In 2000, Jorm was a founder of Mental Health First Aid training, together with his wife Betty Kitchener.
 He led research to evaluate the effects of Mental Health First Aid training and guidelines on how to give mental health first aid for a range of developing mental health problems and mental health crises.
-In 2011, together with Betty Kitchener, he founded the not-for-profit organization Mental Health First Aid International and was the inaugural Chair of its Board.
-By 2021, Mental Health First Aid training had spread to over 25 countries and over 4 million people had been trained globally.
+In 2011, together with Betty Kitchener, he founded the not-for-profit organization Mental Health First Aid International and was the inaugural chair of its board.
+By 2024, Mental Health First Aid training had spread to over 25 countries and over 6 million people had been trained globally with over 1 million of those in Australia.